 Risk management and resiliency are focused on safety and reliable operations.
 We achieve them through a three-prong approach that balances system reliability, regulatory compliance and cyber risk management.
 Our consultants have experience in all three fields.
 We strive to improve the safety, security and reliability of critical infrastructure worldwide, delivering the people, process and technology that enables risk and resiliency, preparedness and situational awareness.

 As we work with you to examine your reliability program, we emphasize:

-Community drinking water systems serving populations over 3,300 to conduct risk and resilience assessments (RRAs), update emergency response plans (ERPs) and certify those efforts with the U.S. Environmental Protection Agency every five years.
+Community drinking water systems serving populations over 3,300 conduct risk and resilience assessments (RRAs), update emergency response plans (ERPs) and certify those efforts with the U.S. Environmental Protection Agency every five years.